-If you have won an external award for the current academic year, we want to celebrate you.
-Please submit your award information here.
+If you have won an external fellowship or award for the current 2022-2023 academic year, we want to celebrate you!
+Submit your award information here.

 If you are interested in applying for fellowships and awards but don’t quite know where to begin, check out the Office of Graduate Fellowships and Awards Let’s Meet webpage for more information on how to jumpstart your fellowships and awards journey.